BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 5. adjust/extend or create new hypothesis.
 6. repeat from step 1.
 Ad nauseam

-When following these steps, you should do 1 thing at a time, if the hypothesis is refuted (still useful info), but undo any changes.
+When following these steps, you should do one thing at a time, if the hypothesis is refuted (still useful info), but undo any changes.

-So we now have our main tool ready for action, let's start with reducing our haystack using Simplification.
+So we now have our main tool ready for action, let's start with reducing our haystack using __Simplification__.

 ### Simplification
 > Add example